-We actually feel kind of like a rebel, because e-steps are mostly not legal throughout the Netherlands.
-But Tilburg is a pioneering town and they’ve taken it upon themselves to develop an E-step that actually got approved by road authorities.
-It shows as well, you’ll hit speeds of up to 25 kilometres per hour, which is speedy but not frightening — and it brakes and steers extremely responsively.
-What a treat!
-Especially with the many comfy bicycle paths around.
+We feel kind of rebellious, because e-scooters are mostly illegal throughout the Netherlands.
+However, Tilburg is a pioneering town and they took it upon themselves to develop an e-step that actually got approved by Dutch road authorities.

-You can also grab one at the Mercure Hotel for 20 euros per day.
-All the stuff in this article can, of course, be done by bike or on foot as well (wouldn’t recommend that), but it’s the e-step that made the day unforgettable.
+You can also grab an e-step at the Mercure Hotel in the city centre.
+All the stuff in this article can, of course, be done by bike or on foot (wouldn’t recommend that), but it’s the e-step that made our day unforgettable.

-Tilburg has its square with cafes and a church, but it also has the Spoorzone — which in a way is the city centre for the young and cool.
-It’s all, of course, redeveloped from what used to be the old train yard.
+Tilburg has its square with nice cafés and an old church, but it also has the Spoorzone: the city centre for the young and cool, which was redeveloped from what used to be the old train yard.

-Everything an urbanite could want is present in the Spoorzone; grab some grub at the artistic RAW bar or grab a beer at the funky square.
-I’m sure that when you return at nighttime there’s also a party or two going on.
+Everything an urbanite could wish for is present in the Spoorzone.
+Grab some grub at the artistic RAW bar or enjoy a beer at the funky square.

-The Spoorzone is also home to the LocHal, which, although it isn’t something quintessentially urban, is definitely a spot can not miss.
-Here’s some more information about the grooviest zone of Tilburg
+The Spoorzone is also home to the LocHal, which, although it isn’t something quintessentially urban, is definitely a spot one cannot miss.

 Let’s get stepping and enjoy the great outdoors at…

-The Spoorpark in Tilburg just opened last year, so it’s all brand new.
-It’s been a massive undertaking which took more than a couple of years and it’s safe to say that it’s more than just your regular run-the-mill park.
+The Spoorpark in Tilburg just opened in 2019, so it’s all brand new.
+Creating it was a massive undertaking that took more than a couple of years, and it’s safe to say that it’s more than just your regular run-the-mill park.

 Time to step back into town and discover some of the unique shops that Tilburg has to offer (not talking about coffeeshops, but those are there too, not gonna deny that in an article about the urban scene).
 We’ve stepped past all kinds of interesting stores, too many to mention actually.

-Speaking of eating in Tilburg.
-Plenty of places with a funky character to eat out at in ‘013’.
-Already mentioned RAW in the Spoorzone, there’s the ‘Wagon’ – an old-timey train wagon where you can eat (and is awesome) and you can enjoy a drink or two at EVE.
+Speaking of eating in Tilburg, there are plenty of places with a funky character to eat out at in ‘013’.
+Our personal favourites include RAW in the Spoorzone, the Wagon — an awesome former train wagon where you can eat, and EVE, where you can enjoy a drink or two.

 But of course, the reason why we were there was the burgers and beers.
 This place has a reputation of megalomanic burgers to uphold and they did just that.
 Throw in that they offer more than 35 imported beers and you’ve got one happy DutchReviewer.